haleyk10198/COMP4801-Final-Year-Project/README.md

 While the Graph Matching problem has been solved in the classical (i.e. offline) setting, a lot of questions remains to be unsolved in the **online** setting.

-**You keet bringing this "Online" term up, what difference does it make?**
+**You kept bringing this "Online" term up, what difference does it make?**

 In the context of algorithm analysis, whenever we say some problem is "online", we mean that not all information is available to the algorithm at the time of initialization, and they are revealed eventually as the algorithm runs.
 To demonstrate the difference, let's consider the difference between _Bachelor_ and _PhD_ admission.